Tartan-AUV/TAUV-Website/Website/README.md

 ## How to Run Locally

-Make sure PHP, Composer, Node, and NPM are properly installed on your device Open VSCode and pull the repository from Github
+Make sure PHP, Composer, Node, and NPM are properly installed on your device
+- Open VSCode and pull the repository from Github using VSCode's Github extension
+- Make sure you are in the website directory and MAMP is running
+- use the command : php artisan serve :